 Every year many dogs suffer psychological trauma during the 4th of July fireworks, whereas, we humans are ecstatic over fireworks.
 Understanding your dog’s fearful behavior and what you can do at this stressful time of year is important for the emotional well-being of your pet.

-Interestingly, one of THE only innate fears humans have is a fear of loud noises.
-We still “jump” and our bodies prepare to “fight or flight” when we become startled by a loud, erratically heard noise.
-The bright erratic flashing light can contribute in part to your dogs fear, as well as the screams of young children that accompany the loud booms.
+Interestingly, one of the only innate fears humans have is a fear of loud noises.
+We still “jump” and our bodies prepare to “fight or flight” (or freeze) when we become startled by a loud, erratically heard noise.
+The bright flashing light can contribute in part to your dogs fear, as well as the squeals of young children that may accompany the loud booms.
 Many dogs try to run away from fireworks by escaping the house or yard.
-It’s adaptable to survival to do so!
-Both for us and for our dogs.
-Evolution would have it, that when a loud noise is perceive, in order to survive and procreate another day, the fittest need to take action.
-Some dogs are frozen in fear and shake seemingly uncontrollably.
-Your dog’s fear may not be so obvious, so now’s the time to learn to read dog body language if you haven’t as yet.
+Without understanding the origin and nature of the “threat”, it’s adaptable to survival to do so!
+It’s adaptive for us and for our dogs.
+Evolution would have it, that when a loud noise is perceived, in order to survive and procreate another day, the fittest need to take action.
+However, some dogs are frozen in fear and shake uncontrollably.
+Your dog’s fear may not be so obvious, but now’s the time to learn to read dog body language if you haven’t as yet.